Kazhuu/movelister/README.md

 ## Testing

-Movelister has unit tests to test application functionality and is implemented using Python's own [unittests](https://docs.python.org/3/library/unittest.html) library and tests can be found under `test` folder of the project.
+Movelister has unit tests to test application functionality and are implemented using Python's own [unittests](https://docs.python.org/3/library/unittest.html) library and tests can be found under `test` folder of the project.

 During testing Python process will spawn headless LibreOffice Calc process accepting socket connections.
-This connection is then used with UNO API to communicate with LibreOffice process to verify application functionality.
+This connection is then used with UNO interface to communicate with LibreOffice process to verify application functionality.
 During testing Python will instruct LibreOffice to reload the file between test cases.